 - a.
 Continue to serve Boyds with individual wells and septic treatment systems.
 Due to the volcanic rock formation that underlies much of this area, existing wells and treatment systems are difficult to maintain under current environmental and health standards.
 Problems with septic failures and ground water quality have been ongoing for decades, and require innovative solutions.
 The Montgomery County Department of Environmental Protection, within its 10-Year Comprehensive Water Supply and Sewerage Systems Plan, recommends that Boyds be added to the public water and sewer service area. - b.
 In order to maintain Boyds' rural, historic and residential character, and protect the area from development pressures, provide community sewerage service only if the County determines that provision of this service is necessary to safeguard the public's health.
-Confirming the 1985 Boyds Master Plan recommendation, if it is determined that sewerage service is necessary for public health reasons, the service area should be limited to residential and institutional uses along White Ground Road and Hoyles Mill Road.
+If it is determined that sewerage service is necessary for public health reasons, the service area should be limited to residential and institutional uses along White Ground Road and Hoyles Mill Road and include the MARC station area and Anderson properties.